Whale shark: In captivity

-Since the mid-1990s, several other aquariums have kept the species in Japan (Kagoshima Aquarium, Kinosaki Marine World, Notojima Aquarium, Oita Ecological Aquarium, and Yokohama Hakkeijima Sea Paradise), South Korea (Aqua Planet Jeju), China (Chimelong Ocean Kingdom, Dalian Aquarium, Guangzhou Aquarium in Guangzhou Zoo, Qingdao Polar Ocean World and Yantai Aquarium), Taiwan (National Museum of Marine Biology and Aquarium), India (Thiruvananthapuram Aquarium) and Dubai (Atlantis, The Palm), with some maintaining whale sharks for years and others only for a very short period.
+Since the mid-1990s, several other aquariums have kept the species in Japan (Kagoshima Aquarium, Kinosaki Marine World, Notojima Aquarium, Oita Marine Palace Aquarium, and Yokohama Hakkeijima Sea Paradise), South Korea (Aqua Planet Jeju), China (Chimelong Ocean Kingdom, Dalian Aquarium, Guangzhou Aquarium in Guangzhou Zoo, Qingdao Polar Ocean World and Yantai Aquarium), Taiwan (National Museum of Marine Biology and Aquarium), India (Thiruvananthapuram Aquarium) and Dubai (Atlantis, The Palm), with some maintaining whale sharks for years and others only for a very short period.
 The whale shark kept at Dubai's Atlantis, The Palm was rescued from shallow waters in 2008 with extensive abrasions to the fins and after rehabilitation it was released in 2010, having lived 19 months in captivity.
-Marine Life Park in Singapore had planned on keeping whale sharks, but scrapped this idea in 2009.
+Marine Life Park in Singapore had planned on keeping whale sharks but scrapped this idea in 2009.

 Outside Asia, the first and so far only place to keep whale sharks is Georgia Aquarium in Atlanta, United States.
 This is unusual because of the comparatively long transport time and complex logistics required to bring the sharks to the aquarium, ranging between 28 and 36 hours.
-Georgia keeps two whale sharks: two males, Taroko and Yushan, who both arrived in 2007.
+As of August 2025, Georgia keeps one whale shark, a male named Yushan, who arrived in 2007.
 Two earlier males at Georgia Aquarium, Ralph and Norton, both died in 2007.
 Trixie died in 2020.
 Alice died in 2021.
+Taroko died in 2025.
 Georgia's whale sharks were all imported from Taiwan and were taken from the commercial fishing quota for the species, usually used locally for food.
 Taiwan closed this fishery entirely in 2008.